 I know!
 It’s the oddest thing to be in love with, but those eyes just crack me up!!!
 I can’t stop thinking of cute ways to use them for each holiday because they are just too fun.

 That $5 jar of candy eyes was one of the best purchases I have ever made.
 True story.

-Last week I bought a package of bunny Peeps and some dark chocolate melts to make these fun chocolate covered marshmallow bunnies.
+Last week I bought a package of bunny Peeps and some dark chocolate melts to make a batch of these fun Chocolate Covered Marshmallow Bunnies.

 Dark chocolate is a favorite around here, but feel free to use milk chocolate if you prefer that more.
 White chocolate bunnies would be super cute too!